A gallery of HOPE

 He allows us to use our skills to line up with our desire.

-.With a background in journalism I was given the opportunity to work with the field staff of LWI, and together we worked on capturing stories and report writing.
+the field staff of LWI, and together we worked on capturing stories and report

 I have been so blessed to have the opportunity to hangout with the LWI-Rwanda's drilling team and other staff members over the last few weeks; the work they do daily continues to blow my mind.
 I am getting to collect stories on the staff, community, individuals, and the difficulties encountered in the field.
 These stories serve as a way to connect people back home in America to Rwandans; to actually people, not just facts and statistics.